zFa3/Connect-4/README.md

 Inspiration ---
 I created a Tic Tac Toe game in school for a project,
-tetris, minesweeper and 2048 so I though I could create another
+tetris, minesweeper and 2048 co sontinuing the theme of iconic game I chose to create Connect 4 in Tkinter
-iconic game in tkinter, which I learned in compsci